ancient-history-and-civilizations

 The Many Forms of Collaboration

 The range of projects that emerge from historian–community center partnerships is broad and inventive.
-Below are some of the most common and effective types.
+Below are some of the most common and effective types, along with additional forms that are gaining traction.

 Curated Walking Tours That Connect Past and Present